 Healthcare providers and others may voluntarily seek to comply with final safe harbors so that they have the assurance that their business practices would not be subject to any antikickback enforcement action.

-Compliance with an applicable safe harbor insulates an individual or entity from liability under the anti-kickback statute and the beneficiary inducements CMP only; individuals and entities remain responsible for complying with all other laws, regulations, and guidance that apply to their businesses.
+Compliance with an applicable safe harbor insulates an individual or entity

-In developing our proposals, we have taken into account information gleaned from a variety of sources: industry stakeholder input, including through comments to the OIG RFI; learnings from OIG's work (e.g., fraud and abuse waivers for the Medicare Shared Savings Program and Innovation Center models, investigative and oversight work applying the fraud and abuse laws, and audits and evaluations of program effectiveness and efficiency); expertise from CMS and other HHS agencies; and other sources, including literature on care coordination and valuebased payments.
+In developing our proposals, we have taken into account information gleaned from a variety of sources: Industry stakeholder input, including through comments to the OIG RFI; learnings from OIG's work (e.g., fraud and abuse waivers for the Medicare Shared Savings Program and Innovation Center models, investigative and oversight work applying the fraud and abuse laws, and audits and evaluations of program effectiveness and efficiency); expertise from CMS and other HHS agencies; and other sources, including literature on care coordination and value-based payments.